UCD4IDS/WaveletsDenoisingExperiment/README.md

 4. Pluto should open up in the default browser.
 Copy-paste the following URL into the file path:
 [https://github.com/zengfung/WaveletsDenoisingExperiment/blob/master/notebooks/denoising.jl](https://github.com/zengfung/WaveletsDenoisingExperiment/blob/master/notebooks/denoising.jl)

 **Note:** When opening the notebooks using this method, Julia automatically downloads the notebook into the `~/.julia/pluto_notebooks` folder in your local machine.
+You may want to delete them once you are done.

 ## Results <a name="results"></a>